 If you’re using pen and paper or Excel for shift planning then you’ll only be creating more issues for yourself.
 It’s time consuming, confusing, and error prone to plan your employees’ schedule in this way.
 For example, the average restaurant manager spends between one and eight hours a week creating employee schedules using spreadsheets and printed ledgers, according to a survey by TimeForge.

-This becomes even more of an issues as a business grows and the number of employee increases because the complexities related to shift scheduling quickly multiply.
+This becomes even more of an issue as a business grows and the number of employees increase because the complexities related to shift scheduling quickly multiply.
 You have to take into account:

 Any last-minute changes can throw a major wrench in the process, which is where employee shift scheduling software comes in.
 We’ve put together some reasons you should invest in shift planning software for your small business.